 There is no such thing as routine Kaposi sarcoma.
-Every patient’s Kaposi’s sarcoma is different, with different, individually unique genes and molecules driving each person’s specific cancer.
+Every patient’s Kaposi’s cancer is different, with different, individually unique genes and molecules driving that specific cancer.

 Kaposi sarcoma primarily affects blood vessels.
-Cellular changes occur in the cells lining the blood vessel walls, causing them to become cancerous.
-Leakage from the blood vessel walls causes the characteristic purple, red or brown skin lesions often seen in patients with Kaposi sarcoma.
+Certain changes in the cells that line the blood vessel walls cause them to become cancerous.
+Leakage from the blood vessel walls causes the purple, red or brown skin lesions often seen in patients with Kaposi sarcoma.

-The primary cause of this cancer is a virus called human herpesvirus-8 (HHV-8), or Kaposi sarcoma virus.
-Most people who have this virus never develop the disease.
-However, those who carry the virus and who suffer from a weakened immune system are at higher risk for developing Kaposi sarcoma.Although there are several different types of Kaposi sarcoma, it is rare in the United States and accounts for less than one percent of all adult cancers.
+The primary cause of this cancer is a virus called human herpes virus-8 (HHV-8), or Kaposi sarcoma virus.
+Most people who have this virus never develop the disease, but those who carry the virus and who suffer from a weakened immune system are at higher risk for developing Kaposi sarcoma.Although there are several different types of Kaposi sarcoma, it is rare in the United States and accounts for less than one percent of all adult cancers.

-It is seen most often in HIV–positive men.
-People who have undergone transplant surgery are also at high risk for the disease due to a combination of exposure to HHV8 and a weakened immune system.
+Kaposi sarcoma is also seen most often in HIV–positive men.
+Additionally, people who have had transplant surgery are at higher risk for the disease because of the combination of exposure to HHV8 and having a weakened immune system.

 Types of Kaposi Sarcoma